 - 9.1.
-Departments must establish and maintain a register of employees who require placement and who have elected to pursue transfer (and/or re-deployment) opportunities. - (a) Employees requiring placement must advise whether they wish to be considered for placement in roles at level only and/or also for placements at levels below their current substantive classification level ('re-deployment').
-Where an employee elects to be considered for re-deployment they must specify the lowest classification level to which they consent to being re-deployed. - 9.2.
+Departments must establish and maintain a register of employees who require placement and who have elected to pursue transfer (and/or redeployment) opportunities. - (a) Employees requiring placement must advise whether they wish to be considered for placement in roles at level only and/or also for placements at levels below their current substantive classification level (redeployment).
+Where an employee elects to be considered for redeployment they must specify the lowest classification level to which they consent to being redeployed. - 9.2.
 A case manager must be assigned to an employee requiring placement to facilitate the placement process.
-The registration process must be jointly undertaken by the employee requiring placement and their case manager, as soon as practical after the employee declined the voluntary redundancy under clause 8.2. - 9.3.
+The registration process must be jointly undertaken by the employee requiring placement and their case manager, as soon as practical after the employee has been notified in writing that they have been registered as an employee requiring placement under clause 8.2(a) or declined the voluntary redundancy under clause 8.2(b)(i). - 9.3.
 When registering an employee must: - (a) nominate three role categories in which they have the most skill and experience; - (b) attach a copy of their current resume and a referee statement from a current or recent supervisor (along with the name and contact details of a second referee). - 9.4.
 The referee statement must include information about the employee's work performance and conduct.
 Employees requiring placement must be provided with a copy of the referee statement and given an opportunity to respond to any adverse comments.
 The department must consider any response and determine whether a revised referee statement should be obtained.
 The referee checking provisions contained in the directive relating to recruitment and selection apply. - 9.5.
 A declaration of satisfactory conduct and performance must be made by the department as part of the registration process. - (a) Where a referee statement for an employee requiring placement contains adverse information, the employee is not eligible for cross department placement under clause 11 (but may be placed into roles within their department).